On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting

+\paragraph{Input depth initialisation for equivariant models} In Table~\ref{tab:equi_init_depth_ablation}, we present an ablation study on the input depth initialisation for the fully equivariant models.
+Here, we compare the selected initialisation with the norm of the 2D coordinate of the joint with other approaches.
+Namely, one alternative is when we append every $N\times 2$ input with a vector of size $N$ sampled randomly only once when the model is instantiated (therefore, having the same specific depth per joint for all of the inputs), which we call \emph{fixed rand init $z$}.
+Its modification is when this vector becomes learnable (\emph{learn init} $z$).
+As we see from the results, the learnable initial depth for the input does not improve results beyond reducing the variance compared to the fixed, randomly initialised depth.
+Similarly, the homogeneous input strategy (applicable only for the VN-Transformer) does not improve the results.
+Hence, we use the norm depth initialisation ($z = \lVert xy\rVert $) for both models.

-We also conduct an ablation study for the hybrid models by using the first layer equivariant model features for the depth prediction (see Figure~\ref{fig:hybrid_model_types}).
-The results presented in Table~\ref{tab:hybrid_ablation} suggest that no improvement is gained compared to the original hybrid models, despite the parameter count increase caused by the growth of the dimensionality in the input to the non-equivariant baseline for depth-prediction.
+\paragraph{Hybrid model ablation} We also conduct an ablation study for the hybrid models by using the first layer equivariant model features for the depth prediction (see Figure~\ref{fig:hybrid_model_types}).
+The results presented in Table~\ref{tab:hybrid_ablation} suggest that no consistent improvement is gained compared to the original hybrid models, despite the parameter count increase caused by the growth of the dimensionality in the input to the non-equivariant baseline for depth prediction.